racket/typed-racket/rfcs/text/0003-typing-generic-interfaces.md

 However, the typechecker simply rejects the code.
 Since `Dummy` does not implement `gen:eq-able`, it is not of a subtype of `(Intersection eq-able ord-able)`

+## Typechecking Generic Method Application
+The typechecker checks calls to a generic method in the same fashion as it does to a plain function.
+Every argument type is checked against the by-position parameter type of the method described in its interface definition.
+For example, when checking `(gen-show2 b a)`, the typechecker checks if `a` is of a subtype of `showable` and `b` is of a subtype of `String`.

 # Reference-level explanation
 Add a new prim for `define-generics` that supports the features mentioned in the